-Interactive technology specifically targeted to nonhuman animals has been in existence for the best part of a century, ranging from biotelemetry devices fitted on free-living wild animals during ethological studies, to operant interfaces used by laboratory animals in behavioural experiments, and robotic machines used by farm animals in automated agricultural processes.
-Similarly, for decades, dogs have been trained to operate domestic interfaces such as light switches or washing machines to carry out tasks on behalf of their assisted human companions.
-Moreover, in recent years, a host of computing-enabled devices such as tracking collars or teleconferencing systems have appeared on the pet market promising owners to help them to better care for and communicate with their animals.
+Interactive technology specifically targeted to nonhuman animals has been in existence for the best part of a century, ranging from biotelemetry devices fitted on free-living bears during conservation studies, to operant interfaces used to train laboratory pigeons in behavioural experiments, and robotic milking systems for farm cows aiming to increase the efficiency of automated agricultural processes.
+At the same time, for decades, dogs have been trained to operate human interfaces such as light switches or washing machines to carry out tasks on behalf of their assisted human companions.
+Moreover, in recent years, a host of computing-enabled devices such as tracking collars or teleconferencing systems have appeared on the pet market promising owners to help them to better care for and communicate with their cats and dogs.

 But what role have animals played in such technological developments?
 To what extent do these developments reflect the perspective of the animals in question?
 To what extent have the animals’ individual and collective characteristics and requirements informed the design of technologies they find themselves interacting with?
 To what extent have they shaped the processes through which such technologies are developed?
 How does the interaction with these technologies influence the animals’ capabilities, activities, experience and welfare?
 With regards to the interaction between humans and technology, these kinds of questions have for decades underpinned the development of disciplines such as human-computer interaction and, more recently, interaction design.